hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

 Again, the fact that the computer does not care what we put in those strings (except for some restrictions) means we can use them to convey meaning to a human developer.
 I could just as easily have said id='x' and class='y', but anyone looking at that would have no hint what the significance of x and y are.
 Best practice is to name these things to increase clarity, consistency and brevity.

-Let's look at a modified version of Michel Buffa's home page example: [Deom - Modified](src/01b-example06.html)
+Let's look at a modified version of Michel Buffa's home page example: [Demo - Modified](src/01b-example06.html)

 The last two rules first target the element whose id is 'hobbyTitle', in our case it's the second h2 element: